sPoT86/ZTPi/README.md

 Requirements Datastore:
 - First line is reserved for keys
+- Must not include Keys used by Jinja (Kwargs)
 - Key: devicename
 - Key: ztp_template
 - Key: idarray_1 (at least one)